sharunkumar/Summer2023-Internships/README.md

 # Summer 2024 Tech Internships by Pitt CSC & Simplify

 > This README file is for **2024 summer internships only**.
 For off-season internships, please see the [Off-Season 2024 README](https://github.com/sharunkumar/Summer2024-Internships/blob/dev/README-Off-Season.md).

-> This README file is for **2024 summer internships only**.
-For off-season internships, please see the [Off-Season 2024 README](https://github.com/sharunkumar/Summer2024-Internships/blob/dev/README-Off-Season.md).